lionheart/django-template/README.md

 PostgreSQL Setup
 ================

-If you have Homebrew installed:
+If you're on a Mac and have [Homebrew](https://github.com/homebrew/homebrew) installed:

     brew install postgresql